Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

     <img
       alt="User-list demo screen capture"
       src="https://raw.githubusercontent.com/Oblosys/asset-storage/react-hook-tracer/images/user-list-demo.gif"
-      width="900"
+      width="830"
     />
   </a>
 </p>

-To trace a function component, simply import the hooks from `react-hook-tracer` instead of `react`, and call `useTracer()` at the start of the function.
+To trace a function component, simply import the hooks from `'react-hook-tracer'` instead of `'react'`, and call `useTracer()` at the start of the function.
 The `useTracer` hook returns a `TracePanel` component that can be included in the rendering to show the component's hooks, as well as the current values for its state, props, and refs.
 A global `TraceLog` component will show the trace messages, and when hovered over will highlight the traced hook in the corresponding `TracePanel`.

 Note that even though tracing is disabled on production builds, it is not advisable to use react-hook-tracer on production.